Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/bullpup.md

 next to the throttle, or by the WSO using the Antenna Hand Control Stick.

 > 🚧 This section is under construction.
->
-> - Rough max engagement range
-> - Double check the procedure and how to actually launch (which buttons etc)